IBM-Cloud/DevOps-Services-Docs/docs/startproject/index.md

  * If you are creating a project from scratch or from code that is on your computer, a Git repo that is hosted on Bluemix will be created for your code.

- * If you are creating a project and already have code in a Git repo, you are prompted if you would like to fork the repo for your new project.
+ * If you are creating a project and already have code in a GitHub repo, your new DevOps Services project will be linked with your existing repo.

-After you define all of your project details, the Bluemix Live Sync command-line interface creates a DevOps Services project, sets up and populates the repo, and deploys the code to bluemix.
+After you define all of your project details, the Bluemix Live Sync command-line interface creates a DevOps Services project.
+During project creation, a new DevOps hosted Git repo will be set up and populated with your code or the project will be linked to your existing Git repo.
+Finally, the code is deployed to Bluemix.
+Once complete, committing changes to your Git repo, reguardless of where it is hosted, will trigger a new build from the DevOps Services Pipeline.

 For more information about the bl command line, see [bl commands](https://www.ng.bluemix.net/docs/cli/bl_cli.html)